ianyfan/alevel/electronics/exposition.md

 \ The program can be developed once and then reused by programming multiple microcontrollers
 \ Developing the program beforehand allows the operation to be analysed without anything being built
-\ The microcontroller can be reprogrammed in the future to adjust its operation with no manufaction cost 4 Microcontrollers work entirely in digital, so must convert analogue inputs into digital using an ADC
+\ The microcontroller can be reprogrammed in the future to adjust its operation with no manufaction cost
+\ A single PIC can perform the same operation as multiple chips 4 Microcontrollers work entirely in digital, so must convert analogue inputs into digital using an ADC
 \ Microcontrollers run at around 1 MHz, so are much slower than hardware systems